rstar900/POSIX_Programming/README.md

 # POSIX_Programming

-Code that might be useful for people learning POSIX C libraries
+Code that might be useful for people learning POSIX C libraries.
+There will be some non-POSIX code as well (Linux specific)